Italian Shamanism

 A living Priestess tradition

-Before Rome, the Italian peninsula was a crossroads of Etruscans, Illyrians, Celts, and Samnites — each carrying their own rites and reverence for the divine feminine.
-When the witch-hunts came, these Old Ways went underground.
+Before Rome, the Italian peninsula was a crossroads of Etruscans, Illyrians, Celts, and Samnites — each with their own rites and devotion to the divine feminine.
+When witch-hunts arrived, these Old Ways went underground.
 Goddesses wore Catholic names; healers became “folk magicians.”
-What looked extinct was only disguised, waiting to be remembered.
+What seemed lost was only hidden, waiting to be remembered.

 Out of this hidden current flows one unbroken matrilineal line: